mahnunchik/gulp-responsive/README.md

 ## Installation

 `gulp-responsive` depends on [sharp](https://github.com/lovell/sharp).
-Sharp is one of the fastest Node.js module for resizing JPEG, PNG, WebP and TIFF images.
+Sharp is one of the fastest Node.js modules for resizing JPEG, PNG, WebP and TIFF images.

 If you are using Mac OS then before installing `gulp-responsive` you should install the [libvips](https://github.com/jcupitt/libvips) library.
 Further information and instructions can be found in the [sharp installation guide](http://sharp.dimens.io/en/stable/install/).